 There are many resort towns which exist almost entirely for tourists (whom have largely deserted them), which can get prohibitively expensive for those looking to find on-the-spot cheap accommodation at the height of the high season.
 Equally in the far south there are a few places difficult and/or awkward to reach by public transport and a few more that require your own vehicle or joining a tour, but for the most part travel is a breeze and getting anywhere and finding a place to stay is easy with it all being pretty good value.
-Some minor hassles does exist and lone female travellers might have the odd reservation, but it is a far cry from the situation in Morocco or Egypt.
+Some minor hassles do exist and lone female travellers might have the odd reservation, but it is a far cry from the situation in Morocco or Egypt.
 Then again you will find plenty of crowds as in Morocco or Egypt, but not really the same backpacker circuit.

 Visa strategy: Free for most on arrival at all major airports and crossing points.

 Typical tourist trail: Most visitors (tourists) stick to one of the main resort destinations such as Jerba or Hammemet.
 Travellers normally head from entry in Tunis to the South, Tozeur, Matmata and around with a few stops on the way in places such as Kairouan and Sousse (as a base to visit El-Jem and others).

 Hot/cold, wet and dry: Varied climate.
 What is for sure is a visit in mid-winter will be colder than you expect and a visit in mid-summer will be hotter.
-The Sahara and the south really bakes in summer months and becomes fairly unpleasant.
+The Sahara and the south really bake in summer months and becomes fairly unpleasant.
 From November to March, it is worth packing a few jumpers as there is not much heating and the far north gets pretty chilly in the evenings/nights/during rain.